salsa-rs/salsa/book/src/plumbing/db_lifetime.md

 state.

 The derive supports types with at most one lifetime parameter, but not type or const parameters.
-Generic types require a manual implementation whose safety argument accounts for layout across the retained and exposed instantiations.
+Generic types require a manual implementation that guarantees `Self` and `Output` have identical layouts and validity invariants.

 If a field is known to satisfy the guarantee but its type cannot implement `SalsaValue`, `#[salsa_value(prove_safe_to_retain_manually)]` skips the structural check for that field.
 This